Dorothy Vine, Fijian-born Australian, Dies Shortly Before Her 110th Birthday

 BIOGRAPHY

-After Plummer’s father died suddenly at the age of 74, her mother lived with the family for 22 years until her mother’s death at the age of 94.
-After her husband’s death in January 2000, Plummer spent 17 years living in her own second-floor apartment before moving to a nursing home in Littleton, Massachusetts, when she was 109.
-At the time of her 110th birthday in June 2018, Plummer had six grandchildren and four great-grandchildren.
+After Plummer’s father passed away suddenly at the age of 74, her mother moved in with the family and lived with them for 22 years until her death at the age of 94.
+Following her husband’s passing in January 2000, Plummer lived independently in her own second-floor apartment for 17 years before moving to a nursing home in Littleton, Massachusetts, at the age of 109.
+By her 110th birthday in June 2018, Plummer had six grandchildren and four great-grandchildren.

-On 30 December 2020, at the age of 112, Plummer received her first dose of the Pfizer/BionTech vaccine, making her one of the oldest known people to receive the COVID-19 vaccine.
-She went on to celebrate her 113th birthday on 19 June 2021.
+In January 2020, her nursing home honored her milestone with a special celebration, and she received a congratulatory message from Massachusetts Governor Charlie Baker.
+On 30 December 2020, at the age of 112, Plummer received her first dose of the Pfizer/BioNTech COVID-19 vaccine, making her one of the oldest known recipients of the vaccine.

-On 25 May 2023, Plummer died in Littleton, Massachusetts, USA at the age of 114 years, 340 days.
+On 25 May 2023, Plummer passed away in Littleton, Massachusetts, USA, at the age of 114 years, 340 days.

 RECOGNITION